OGMS/ogms/README.md

 If you are interested in participating in the development of OGMS, please send email to rscheuermann@jcvi.org.
 Be sure to include a github-account username with your request.

 OGMS development meeting notes and associated files are located: https://drive.google.com/drive/folders/1pSAYgVJHUxIZ0ZlxYbA4gGql8JKvETh4

+## License

+This project is licensed under the MIT License - see the https://opensource.org/licenses/MIT for details